foo2rama/UCIELKSTACKPROJECT/README.md

 ### TIPS

 - I have found keepings the playbooks at the home location on the servers makes life easier
-- Te Hosts file is where you specifiy the internal network IP and which groups servers belong.
+- The Hosts file is where you specifiy the internal network IP and which groups servers belong.
 - The ELK Stack can be accessed by aweb broswer pointed at its public IP on port 5601.  http://X.X.X.X:5601
-- if you are attached via a terminal to a docker be carefull using the exit command as it might shut down the docker you are in.
+- If you are attached via a terminal to a docker be carefull using the exit command as it might shut down the docker you are in.
-- if you are in a docker you do not need to type sudo as you are already root.
+- If you are in a docker you do not need to type sudo as you are already root.
+- All files should be notated with helpfull hints on how to config them, and where they should be located if needed

 ### Usefull Commands